aramis-lab/leaspy/docs/index.md

 ![leaspy front](./_static/images/leaspy_front.png)

-Considering these series of short-term data, the software aims at :
+Figures (a) and (b) provide an intuitive overview of the objective of the software.
+Figure (a) illustrates how sparse individual observations (colored dots) can be recombined into a common population trajectory (in black), while accounting for the fact that each subject may progress earlier/later or faster/slower than the average (the green individual progresses earlier, and the blue one slower than the average).
+Figure (b) shows the corresponding geometric interpretation: individual data points are mapped onto a shared trajectory on a Riemannian manifold.
+Individual trajectories are then computed through subject-specific temporal transformations (time-shift $\tau_i$ and acceleration $\alpha_i$), and spatial transformations ($w_i$) capturing differences in the ordering and pattern of deterioration across outcomes.

-- Recombining them to reconstruct the long-term spatio-temporal trajectory of evolution
+By estimating these temporal and spatial transformations, Leaspy positions each patient relative to the group-average disease timeline, enabling meaningful comparison across individuals despite heterogeneous follow-ups.

-- Positioning each patient observations relatively to the group-average timeline, in term of both temporal differences (time shift and acceleration factor) and spatial differences (different sequences of events, spatial pattern of progression, ...)
+The framework further allows:
-- Quantifying impact of cofactors (gender, genetic mutation, environmental factors, ...) on the evolution of the signal
+- Quantifying impact of cofactors (gender, genetic mutation, environmental factors, ...) on the evolution of the signal;
-- Imputing missing values
+- Imputing missing values;
-- Predicting future observations
+- Predicting future observations;
-- Simulating virtual patients to un-bias the initial cohort or mimic its characteristics
+- Simulating virtual patients to un-bias the initial cohort or mimic its characteristics.

 The software package can be used with scalar multivariate data whose progression can be described by a logistic model, linear, joint or mixture model.
 The simplest type of data handled by the software are scalar data: they correspond to one (univariate) or multiple (multivariate) measurement(s) per patient observation.